 Other desktop changes include lock screen media controls, a more prominent accessibility menu on the login screen, HDR brightness adjustments in Quick Settings, and improved trash handling.
 Security has also been tightened, with sandboxed image loading in GTK apps.

-Lastly, two new apps join GNOME Circle: Mahjongg, a modern take on the tile-based classic, and Wordbook, a dictionary powered by WordNet and eSpeak.
-For developers, GNOME 49 adds new tools and refinements across the platform, making it easier to work with GTK 4 and related technologies.
+Lastly, two new names join GNOME Circle – a collection of apps and libraries extending the GNOME ecosystem: Mahjongg, a modern take on the tile-based classic, and Wordbook, a dictionary powered by WordNet and eSpeak.

 For more information on all the changes, refer to the announcement.